A Practical Approach to Interval Refinement for math.h/cmath Functions

 As a final example, in order to show the indirect projections for \verb|asin| and \verb|sin| at work, we consider a partial constraint propagation starting from state

-At this stage, the constraint system reaches quiescence and the \emph{labeling} procedure comes into play: a variable is chosen and the corresponding interval, its label, is divided into two or more parts and each part is searched independently.
-As soon as the interval for the chosen variable is instantiated to one of such parts, propagation restarts until a new quiescent state.
-Then labeling is performed again and so on.
-In this last example, after 7 labeling steps, a testcase is generated that falls off line~8 without generating NaN or infinities.
-This testcase is very simple indeed:
+The constraint system has reached quiescence and labeling starts: after 7 labeling steps, a test-case is generated that falls off line~8 without generating NaN or infinities.
+This test-case is very simple: